 The Black Sting, a giant manta ray, soared about fifty feet above me and my crew, who had all spread out amongst the deck.
-It flew straight into the clouds and disappeared momentarily before engulfing the airborne ship in its shadow.
-The creature’s stretched fins slapped the wind currents and caused the white sails of The Raging Storm to tousle wildly.
+The creature flew straight into the clouds and disappeared momentarily before engulfing the airborne ship in its shadow.
+Its fins slapped the wind currents and caused the white sails of The Raging Storm to tousle wildly.

 The Black Sting’s long, slender tail swished from side to side, cutting through a cloud that swiftly dispersed at its touch.
 I turned to my crew members who had all gathered at the lower deck.
 They carried weapons that ranged from crossbows to swords.
 I raised a hand and yelled: “Get into your stations!
 Fire at my command!”

 “Yes, Captain!” the crew cried in unison.
 The young men and women carrying cross bows hurried to the upper deck with me, while the others stood below in defensive stances.
-They raised their bows in unison and pulled back their postures slightly, waiting for my signal.
+They raised their bows on accord and pulled back their postures slightly, awaiting my signal.

 “Steady, steady!”
 I exclaimed.